coaxialdolor/coaxial-terminal-ai/README.md

 - Smart handling of factual vs. command-based questions
 - Colored output with syntax highlighting for commands
 - `ai setup` command with menu interface for configuration
+- Handles stateful commands (like `cd`, `export`) by offering to copy them to your clipboard.
-- Shell integration for executing state-changing commands (cd, export, etc.)
+- Optional shell integration for advanced users (less emphasized now).

 ## Installation